 We believe that children learn best through hands-on exploration and play.
 Therefore, we utilize a child-centered approach to education.
 Teachers plan lessons with the whole child in mind.
 Specifically, lessons are constructed to promote growth in the following key areas; social foundations, physical well-being and motor development, language and literacy, mathematics, science, social studies, and the arts.
 We allow children to make choices from a variety of interesting activities and outside exploration.

 As a Christian school, we honor faith development with a prayer of thanksgiving before snack and lunch, and we are reminded of God's love for us through bible stories at chapel time.
 Jesus' birthday is celebrated with songs during our lively Christmas program.
-We also practice service and outreach by collecting canned goods for a local food pantry and caps & mittens for a women & children's shelter.
+We also practice service and outreach by collecting canned goods for a local food pantry.

 Our classes for 3-4 year-olds are designed to foster social and emotional growth.
 Children are encouraged to take turns, share with their friends, listen to a short story in circle time, learn words to communicate their feelings, make independent choices, and become confident in the culture of school.
 Our program integrates the 4 C's of 21st Century education: Communication, Collaboration, Critical Thinking, and Creativity.